schaffer9/ho-stray-field/README.md

 ## Higher order stray field computation via Super-Potential Method

 Magnetostatic stray field computation is a core component in micromagnetic simulations.
 This library implements high-order stray field computation utilizing the super-potential method.
-Both the magnetization and the resulting magnetic field are represented using higher-order B-spline bases.
-The super-potential, which circumvents the need to convolve with a singular kernel, is efficiently approximated with Gaussian sums, leading to a separable expansions on the tensor product domain.
+Both the magnetization and the resulting magnetic field are represented using higher-order B-spline bases, **i.e., as functional Tucker tensors**.
+The super-potential, which circumvents the need to convolve with a singular kernel, is efficiently approximated with Gaussian sums, leading to a separable expansions on the tensor product domain **and a cut-off error of fourth order**.
 The field is then represented with high accuracy in functional Tucker tensor format, which allows for continuous field evaluation.

+Reference for method: L. Exl and S. Schaffer (2025) arXiv preprint arxiv:2505.19180.

 ## Features